 CBD stands for cannabidiol, which is a compound found in cannabis and hemp.
-The first and most important thing to note is that CBD does not contain tetrahydrocannabinol, commonly known as THC, which is another compound in cannabis that results in a high.
-In fact, the majority of the CBD on the market comes from hemp, not cannabis.
-So, to answer the quick questions: CBD will not make you high, though it offers pain relieving and other positive effects.
+The first and most important thing to note is that CBD contains less than 0.3% (tetrahydrocannabinol), commonly known as THC, which is another compound in cannabis that results in a high.
+So, to answer the quick questions: CBD will not make you high, though it offers relief and other positive effects.

 How Does It Affect My Dog?

-There are no peer-reviewed formal studies on use of CBD with pets but there are some things we do know.
+There are many peer-reviewed formal studies on use of CBD with pets.
 CBD interacts with the endocannabinoid receptors located in the central and peripheral nervous systems.
-These are the systems that help us maintain bodily balance and maintain the status quo healthy state.
+These are the systems that help us maintain balance and maintain the status quo healthy state.
 Many pet owners have reported positive effects on their pets after using CBD.

-While no formal data exists, many pet owners have used CBD to treat pain, neuropathic issues, and epilepsy in their pets.
-CBD also has powerful anti inflammatory properties, benefits for the cardiac system, stimulates appetite, helps with nausea, calms anxiety, and may even have anti-cancer benefits currently being explored.
-Many older dogs with joint pain can benefit from CBD as well as those with chronic conditions.
+While no formal data exists, many pet owners have used CBD to treat discomfort, neuropathic issues, and stress in their pets.
+CBD also has powerful anti inflammatory properties, benefits for the cardiac system, stimulates appetite, helps with nausea, calms or relaxes, and may even have immune supporting benefits currently being explored.
+Many older dogs with joint discomfort can benefit from CBD.

 Effects and Risks?